 The Seán Ó Riada Competition is a composition competition which invites the submission of new works from Irish composers.
 The competition is a collaboration between the Cork International Choral Festival and Chamber Choir Ireland.
-The winning composition will be selected by a panel, comprising of composers and choral experts, and will be a featured work at a Choral Symposium to be held during the Festival.
-This Symposium will feature Chamber Choir Ireland and its internationally renowned conductor, Paul Hillier, as artists in residence.
-The selected composition will receive its premiere performance during the Festival at a Gala Concert given by Chamber Choir Ireland, conducted by Paul Hillier.
-The composer of the work will be invited to attend the Festival as its guest and play an active part in the Choral Symposium.
+The winning composition will be selected by a panel, comprising of composers and choral experts.
+The selected composition will receive its premiere performance during the Festival at a Gala Concert given by Chamber Choir Ireland.
+The composer of the work will be invited to attend the Festival as its guest.

 Composers born, or resident, in Ireland are eligible to apply.
 Applications are welcomed from both established and emerging composers.

 While Chamber Choir Ireland (CCI)—a chamber choir of 16 voices—will give the premiere performance of the work, it should have the potential to be accessible for performance by a wider range of high-standard amateur Irish choirs.